Techno: Notable techno venues

 In Germany, noted techno clubs of the 1990s include Tresor and E-Werk in Berlin, Omen and Dorian Gray in Frankfurt, Ultraschall and KW – Das Heizkraftwerk in Munich as well as Stammheim in Kassel.
 In 2007, Berghain was cited as "possibly the current world capital of techno, much as E-Werk or Tresor were in their respective heydays".
 In the 2010s, aside from Berlin, Germany continued to have a thriving techno scene with clubs such as Gewölbe in Cologne, Institut für Zukunft in Leipzig, MMA Club and Blitz Club in Munich, Die Rakete in Nuremberg and Robert Johnson in Offenbach am Main.

 In the United Kingdom, Glasgow's Sub Club has been associated with techno since the early 1990s and clubs such as London's Fabric and Egg London have gained notoriety for supporting techno.
 In the 2010s, a techno scene also emerged in Georgia, with the Bassiani in Tbilisi being the most notable venue.

+In the United States, techno originated in Detroit in the mid-1980s, and the short-lived Music Institute, open from May 1988 to November 1989, became an early proving ground for DJs including Derrick May, Juan Atkins and Kevin Saunderson, helping cement the city's reputation as the genre's birthplace.

+In the Netherlands, Amsterdam's Trouw, housed in a former newspaper printing works, operated from 2009 to 2015 and was ranked among the world's best clubs by DJ Mag readers before closing so the building could be redeveloped; the same team subsequently opened De School in 2016.

+In Spain, Florida 135 in Fraga, known as La Catedral del Techno ("The Cathedral of Techno") since its 1985 redesign, has operated continuously since 1942 and hosted DJs such as Laurent Garnier and Richie Hawtin, making it one of the oldest still-operating nightclubs in the country.